Union election for another NYC Amazon warehouse scheduled for April

 NEW YORK (AP) — A second Amazon warehouse in the New York City borough of Staten Island will have a union election in April, the National Labor Relations Board said Friday.

-In-person voting will be held at the facility known as LDJ5 every day from April 25-29, except for April 26, an NLRB spokesperson said.
+In-person voting will be held at the facility known as LDJ5 April 25, 27 and 29, an NLRB spokesperson said.
 The count is expected to take place on May 2.

 The federal labor board had approved the second union vote on Staten Island earlier this month.
 Amazon is already facing another in-person union vote March 25-30 at JFK8, a separate warehouse neighboring LDJ5.